ejk0731/betty-react/README.md

-This is an E-Commerce website project built with React, Typescript, Next.js, and deployed with Vercel.
+This is an E-Commerce website project built with React, Typescript, Next.js, and deployed by Vercel.

 ## Getting Started